Why Joints Hurt More During Menopause and What You Can Do About It

 1. Weight Gain

-Menopause often brings weight gain, which puts more stress on joints, especially hips, knees, and ankles.
+Menopause often brings weight which puts more stress on joints, especially hips, knees, and ankles.

 2. Sleep Disturbances